 Blog

-What Is A Cloudburst & Why Does It Happen?
+What Is A Cloudburst And Why Does It Happen?

-What Is A Cloudburst & Why Does It Happen?
+What Is A Cloudburst And Why Does It Happen?

 What is a Cloudburst?

-Cloudbursts are most common where warm air from the plains meets cold air from the hills to create conditions for torrential rainfall.
-In mountainous areas like the Himalayas.
+Cloudbursts are most common where warm air from the plains meets cold air from the hills, creating conditions for torrential rainfall in mountainous areas like the Himalayas.

 Why Do Cloudbursts Happen?